 The Fernald Building was built in 1958, with 84 resident care units.
 In 1974, the Blaisdell Building was completed, providing Physical Therapy, Occupational Therapy, and Activities, along with 104 resident care units.
 In 1980, a portion of the Blaisdell Building became home to the Helen F. Wilson, Adult Medical Day Care Center.
 In December 2013, the day care program was closed.

 December 1992 brought the opening of the John C. Driscoll Building and Elizabeth “Betty” Greene Atrium – a year-round enclosed courtyard, providing residents a comfortable and relaxing atmosphere for socializing.

-An extension to the Fernald building, completed in 1986, provided an expansion in laundry, kitchen, and housekeeping facilities, as well as a new staff dining room.
+An extension to the Fernald building, completed in 1986, provided an expansion in the laundry, kitchen, and housekeeping facilities, as well as a new staff dining room.

 Today the Campus stands as a provider of superior comprehensive nursing and medical care that meets the physical, psychological, and social needs of all residents.

-Please visit the additional links under Long Term Care Services for more information, including privacy practices, volunteer information, admission information, and monthly calendar of events for residents.
+Please visit the additional links under Long Term Care Services for more information, including privacy practices, volunteer information, admission information, and a monthly calendar of events for residents.

 Director of Long Term Care Services: Jason W. Smith